 It required a systemic approach at campaigning.
 I didn’t think we had it in us, but it proved that we could do it, collectively.
 It’s more than just jumping in at a moment and winning a headline — or convincing a politician to do something for you, so you can tweet about it the next day.
 It was about changing a field — getting to the point where the next Prime Minister was speaking about the virtues of defense of privacy and why ID cards are incompatible with that.
 That’s real impact.
 I can’t point to many of those, but I know when it’s there.

-How about an example of…I’m sure there are many of a challenge.
-Either one that’s top of mind or a sticky, wicked, recurring challenge that you face.
+How about an example of a challenge — either one that’s top of mind or a sticky, wicked, recurring challenge that you face.

 The sticky, wicked, recurring challenge you face as the executive director of an NGO full of passionate people, is how the heck do you manage passionate people?
 Management is already hard — but in the NGO sector you have to manage passionate people with a sense of purpose — a great hard challenge.